 Franchisors establish and quantify territories in the franchise agreement.
 Unless you have that agreement or a legal document somehow giving you protection in a territory, we doubt you could stop a franchisor from opening in that location.

 However, here’s reality.
-Most franchisors are primarily interested in building franchise territories and their franchised network as opposed to expanding company owned operations.
+Most franchisors are primarily interested in building franchise territories as opposed to expanding company owned operations.
 This is especially true once the franchisor has its franchise legs and is in full franchising mode.
-It is to their advantage to work with franchisees for many reasons, but the two biggest are these: 1.
-Franchisors are in (or should be in) the business of using OPM (other people’s money) for expansion (this flies in the face of expanding with more and more company owned units); and 2.
-Franchisees provide huge operational savings, namely, the franchisee provides staffing and management.
-Make sense?
+It’s to their advantage to work with franchisees for many reasons.
+The following two reasons are critically important.
+One, franchisors are in (or should be in) the business of using OPM (other people’s money).
+Expansion with company owned units fly in the face of that strategy.
+Two, a franchisor that would grab a territory you scouted is playing with fire.
+That practice would eventually dilute the franchisor’s sales opportunities.

 On another level, consider the following mindset.
 New franchisors usually are successful entrepreneurs who have proven their concept through hard work over a long period of time.
-They are (or at least should be) interested in assuming another role in life, that of mentor and network developer as opposed to owner/operator of the concept they proved successful.
-The best of franchisors understand that they moved into the business of franchising as developer and teacher, and shifted away from the operational duties of the businesses they now franchise.
+Their next step in business is growth through successful franchisees.
+That would be the role of mentor and network developer.
+The best of franchisors understand that they’ve moved into a new form of business.

-Now… as stated above, prior to signing the franchise agreement both you and the franchisor are free to go about your business in that location without much regard for one another.
-Once the franchise agreement has been signed and the territory is clearly mapped and defined, you own an area, but you still must (in accordance with most franchise agreements) obtain the franchisor’s acceptance of the particular location or spot within the territory where you would like to place the franchise operation.
+Now, as stated above, prior to signing the franchise agreement both you and the franchisor are free to go about your business in that area without much regard for one another.
+Once the franchise agreement has been signed and the territory is clearly defined, it’s yours.